What is a Denial in Medical Billing?

 Key Differences

-There are several reasons that lead to claim denials and understanding them can help providers identify and fix issues expeditiously.
+There are several reasons why claim denials occur and understanding them can help providers identify and fix issues expeditiously.

 1. Incomplete Documentation: Missing information or incomplete clinical records can lead to denials.

-1. Care Decline: The care was deemed to be not medically relevant for the said treatment or diagnosis.
+3. Care Decline: The care was deemed not medically necessary for the treatment or diagnosis provided.

 The Financial Impact of Claim Denials